franpanteli/APIs-File-Metadata-Microservice-Project/ReadMe.md

 [My full notes on how to run the application locally are here](https://github.com/franpanteli/APIs-File-Metadata-Microservice-Project/blob/main/launching-the-app-locally.txt).
 First, clone this repository with `git clone https://github.com/franpanteli/APIs-File-Metadata-Microservice-Project.git`.

 A test upload file for this application can be [downloaded here](https://github.com/franpanteli/APIs-File-Metadata-Microservice-Project/blob/main/upload-test-file.txt).
 This file ('upload-test-file.txt') is also found in this repository.
-When this is uploaded to the application, its output is `{"name":"upload-test-file.txt","type":"text/plain","size":2606}`.
+When this is uploaded to the application, its output metadata is `{"name":"upload-test-file.txt","type":"text/plain","size":2606}`.

 ## Dependencies